aj-prime/aj-prime/README.md

 ## Hi there 👋

+Hi, I’m Arpan Jain, a Senior Researcher at Microsoft working on deep learning inference for Large Language Models within the AI Frameworks team.
+I earned my Ph.D. in High-Performance Deep Learning from The Ohio State University, where I developed novel parallelization strategies for distributed DNN training.
+My work spans across Deep Learning traning and inference frameworks like LBANN, MVAPICH2, and DeepSpeed, with publications in top HPC and AI conferences.
+I enjoy building scalable AI systems and have previously worked on speech analysis, time series modeling, and computer vision.
+I’m also passionate about mentoring and sharing knowledge through teaching and community engagement in HPC-AI forums.

 <!--
 **aj-prime/aj-prime** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.